Case Study: Advisory Platform For Education & Mentoring

 Client: US-based product company that works in the education sphere

-Business goals: Creation and deployment of a solution for connecting college applicants with mentoring students for college advice; engagement and growth of a user base
+Business goals: Creation and deployment of a solution for connecting college applicants with mentoring students for college advice; engagement and growth of the user base

-Product: US-targeted platform that comprises microservice-based back end with an admin panel; the front end is represented by a React-based website and iOS application for end users.
-A twin platform targeting the specifics of Asian market, was evolved into a separate software product.
+Product: US-targeted platform that comprises microservice-based back end with an admin panel; the front end is represented by a React-based website and an iOS application for end users.
+A twin platform, targeting the specifics of Asian market, was evolved into a separate software product.

 Applied technologies: React, Swift, PHP, Yii 2, MySQL, AWS/S3, Nginx, Nchan, Algolia, APNS, Twilio, Mailgun, payment integration (Alipay and Stripe), analytics integration (Flurry, Mixpanel, FB, Branch), signup APIs (Facebook, Google+), manual testing, API autotests (Python), continuous integration (Fabric, Jenkins, Ansible), UI/UX design, Agile management framework